 Maria’s book is taken from her writings on the liturgical life she lived to keep her family Catholic.
 Your family can adapt many ideas from this book easily by its structure.
 You will find sections on Celebrating With the Family in Heaven about the Catholic sacred days, Celebrating With the Family on Earth with ways to mark special days, as well as collections of Songs and Recipes.

 After the family arrived in America, their financial resources disappeared in the Stock Market collapse.
 They did not flinch at impending poverty, but as in The Sound of Music, used those talents to survive again performing as the Von Trapp Family Singers.
+Do take a look at the Nashville concert info to get tickets to one of these shows in prior.

 Through it all, Maria kept the family Catholic with year-round customs, meals, shared sacrifices, family entertainment evenings—whatever she could do.
 Maria recorded the poignant everyday stories of how they lived liturgically, proactively making everything meaningful in the way they dressed, ate, read books, sang music, and played.